halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ## Tips and tricks

 You might have noticed that since each item is defined by a class, it is not possible to have more instances of a single class in inventory.
 But since the items support inheritance, it is not a problem if you know how many of those items will you need.
 Let us say that you need 4 pieces of a broken map and you want them to behave identically.
-Just create Map Piece class defining every map piecel and then create its subclasses Map Piece 1, Map Piece 2, Map Piece 3 and Map Piece 4.
+Just create Map Piece class defining every map piece and then create its subclasses Map Piece 1, Map Piece 2, Map Piece 3 and Map Piece 4.

 You can also use inheritance to add common behavior to items.
 Let us say you have multiple sharp items that you could pick up and that you could also have a dog in your inventory.
 And you would want your character to protest when the player tries to combine a sharp object with the dog.
 You would just need to give the sharp items a common ancestor, class Sharp Item inheriting from Inventory Item.
 The Sharp Item class could register the combination with the dog and the combination would be applied for all child items.